jcvno/blackjack/README.md

 	- Pass the turn to the dealer
 * Double Down
 	- Double bet and pass turn after dealer deals another card
+	- Double Down is only available at the beginning of the round, if player has enough chips

 Currently, only "Hit", "Stand", and "Double Down" actions are available.
 Advanced actions such as "Splitting" may be developed in a later version.